Gagasii/esp32-cam-web-server/README.md

 ## Testing

--Perfomance testing, by connecting mulltiple uses and gauging system response.
+-**Performance Testing**: Evaluated system responsiveness by connecting multiple users simultaneously to assess its ability to handle concurrent access.

--Data download, tested if user can download the system data through the user imterface.
+-**Data Download Testing**: Verified that users can successfully download system data through the user interface without errors or interruptions.

--View system data, tested if the user can view system data.
+-**Data Viewing Testing**: Ensured that users can reliably view and access real-time and stored system data through the interface.

 ## Conclusion

--The User interface allows the user to acces the system data wirelessly.

--It has a simple and easy to learn layout.
+The implementation of the user interface for monitoring and studying Southern Yellow-billed Hornbills in the Kalahari Desert provides an efficient and wireless way for users to access system data.
+Its intuitive and user-friendly design ensures that researchers can easily navigate the interface, enhancing productivity and reducing the learning curve.
+This interface serves as a valuable tool for promoting effective wildlife observation and data analysis in the field.